Ignatiocalvin/LLM_StockPredictor/README.md

 # LLM_StockPredictor
+Project of Bagautdin Nukhkadiev and Ignatio Calvin Hidayat for the course "Machine Learning and Causal Inference" at the University of Mannheim.

 ## Overview
 The impact of Natural Language Processing (NLP) algorithms in predicting stock market prices, especially price shocks.